Netflix/consoleme/README.md

 the `make redis` command using docker exec, it will attempt to populate your redis cache with live resources from your account.

-`docker-compose -f docker-compose.yaml -f docker-compose-dependencies.yaml up`
+`docker-compose -f docker-compose.yaml -f docker-compose-dependencies.yaml up -d`

 When the container is running, you can run the following command to populate your resource cache for your current AWS credentials:

+`docker exec -w "/apps/consoleme" -it consoleme_consoleme_1 /usr/bin/make install`

+You can subsequently only update your resource cache with the following command:

 `docker exec -w "/apps/consoleme" -it consoleme_consoleme_1 /usr/bin/make redis`